ericmotleybytes/auxilium/test/aaareadme.txt

     variables.
 Amongst other thing, this script reruns /etrc/bashrc, ~/.bashrc, and ~/.bash_profile.
 This normally restores things to a sensible default, but it is not fail proof.

+  ./paramdump-executable
+    This is an executable bash script that simply dumps all the current values of $0, $1, $2, and so forth (as far as they are set).
+It is used by some test scripts to facilitate testing.

+  ./paramdump-sourceable
+    This is a sourceable bash script that simply dumps all the current values of $0, $1, $2, and so forth (as far as they are set).
+It is used by some test scripts to facilitate testing.